 - In needlepoint, there are various stitches, including single, double, half, full, double, and variations of each of the above.

 - Cross stitch only has two shorter stitches, referred to as pcps, that are secured by using a threaded rod.

 So, what makes needlepoint different from cross stitch?

-In addition to the differences mentioned above, needlepoint and cross-stitch have similarities that make them a great craft for both amateurs and professionals alike.
+In addition to the differences mentioned above, needlepoint and cross-stitch have similarities that make them great crafts for amateurs and professionals.
 They both use a fabric, such as cotton or silk, to create a unique decorative image that can then be framed or embellished using items like glass beads, colored threads, or other items.

 Cross-stitch is generally considered to be the best option for beginners because it is easier to become comfortable with, does not take up too much time, and is great for decorating small items.